btnguyenPersonal/edit/tasks.md

 ## tasks
+- have a cutoff version for renderPixels (use for fileStack)
+- grep when ctrl g, not checking before for valid ones
+- fix expand file not there anymore
+- add recording prefix
+- color keys based on mode
 - inspect memory leaks using new
 ```
     Object * object1 = new Object(); //A new object is allocated on the heap